Prag8855/aab/content/glossary/Vollmacht.md

 The power of attorney (*Vollmacht*) is a document that lets someone else act in your name.
 For example, you can sign a *Vollmacht* to let someone else [register your address](/glossary/Anmeldung) for you.

-A *Vollmacht* does not have a specific format.
+A *Vollmacht* has no specific format.
 It's just a letter with your signature on it.